MuhammadUmerKhan/ChurnSage-MLOps-Driven-Customer-Retention/README.md

 ## Data Insights

-Explore profound insights and analytics gleaned from our extensive dataset.
+Explore profound insights and analytics gained from our extensive dataset.
 Uncover a deeper understanding of customer behaviors, patterns in service usage, and the pivotal factors influencing churn dynamics.

 | Feature                                      | Visualization                                                                                       |
 |----------------------------------------------|-----------------------------------------------------------------------------------------------------|